Information Needed for Filing Schedule C for a Business

-- Professional fees you paid.
+- Labor fees you paid.
 You should have sent these people a 1099-MISC form if you paid them more than $600 during the year.

 - Meal expenses (entertainment expenses are no longer deductible).
 You may only be able to deduct 50% of these expenses.

-- Petty cash - those small monthly spending amounts can add up.
+- Petty cash, or those small monthly spending amounts can add up.
 These expenses include tolls and parking, in-office meals, and miscellaneous travel and office expenses.

-Make sure you have records for all business expenses.
+Make sure you have records for all of your business expenses.